Greatest University of Texas Quarterbacks of All Time - Bobby Layne or James Street

 Who's the #1 contender on GoatWars in this league?

-Vince Young stands as the top contender in the Greatest University of Texas Quarterbacks league.
-You can see how he stacks up against other legends by checking out the GOAT List.
+Vince Young holds the top spot among the Greatest University of Texas Quarterbacks on the GOAT List.